How to create landing pages…

 From what I’ve tested, social buttons work really well as people can share the page on social media if they feel good about it.

 I just added the word fancy because I personally share people’s content if they have unique social sharing buttons.

 You never know.
-There could be many other people who may like to share stuff which has nice social sharing links (I know that’s funny).
+There could be many other people who may like to share stuff that has nice social sharing links (I know that’s funny).

 One CTA [Only]

-You may already know this but I’m reminding.
+You may already know this, but I’m reminding you.
 Never use more than one Call To Action on your landing page.